nickryd/ATLAS/README.md

 - `samples_examples_truth.RDS`: This file includes the true Cancer Site of Origin and Cancer Lineage classes for the aobve samples

 - `analysis_data.csv`: This comprehensive dataset contains all sample and outcome data necessary to reproduce the figures presented in the ATLAS manuscript.
-This is the source data that can be used to reproduce Figure 1b-c, 2b-h, 3, 4a-c, 5c-d, and 6 in the manuscript.

-- `resamples_fig2a.csv`: Summary outcome data that can be used for reproducing Figure 2a in the manuscript.
+- `Reproduce_Figures.xlsx`: This includes an Excel file with all the data that was used as input to create all the figures, with corresponding sheets for each Figure.

 ## Installation Guide
 ATLAS can be installed and run on a standard computer.
 ATLAS has been tested on the following systems: